 A payment claim must be made on the reference date.
-A reference date may be specified in the original contract* between the parties in dispute (e.g. 11th day of each month) or if unspecified, shall be the last day of the month in which building & construction work was carried out and the last day of each month after that.
+A reference date may be specified in the original contract* between the parties in dispute (e.g. 11th day of each month) or if unspecified, shall be the last day of the month in which building & construction contract work was carried out and the last day of each month after that.

 We recommend including a reference date in your contract.
 For more information on how we can assist you in preparing a contract, please contact us on 02 8336 8592.